-Four programs for Grade 8 students — Ecoquest, ScienceTrek, Creative Action and Let's Lead—Nīkānētān — along with the iGen program for Grade 6, FLEX program for Grade 7-12 and the Montessori program for Grade 1-8 are accepting applications for the 2019-20 school year.
+Four programs for Grade 8 students — Creative Action, Ecoquest, ScienceTrek and Let's Lead—Nīkānētān — along with the iGen program for Grade 6, FLEX program for Grade 7-12 and the Montessori program for Grade 1-8 are holding information nights and accepting applications for the 2020-21 school year.

-The programs are open to any Saskatoon Public Schools' student beginning in September 2019, however students must apply to be a part of the programs.
+The programs are open to any Saskatoon Public Schools' student, however students must apply to be a part of the programs.
 Families interested in the Montessori program do not have to be currently enrolled in a Saskatoon Public school, however an application is still required.

 The FLEX — Flexible Schedule, Blended Learning — Program at City Park School is designed for students in Grade 7 to Grade 12 who wish to combine their education with pursuits that are often found outside school offerings.
 Students receive face-to-face as well as online instruction as part of a flexible learning environment.
-Interested students and families can contact City Park School for more information.
-There is no registration deadline.
+An open house will be held Wednesday, Feb.
+26, at 7 p.m.

 ScienceTrek combines hands-on science opportunities with outdoor pursuits to create an exciting learning environment.
 Located at Montgomery School, ScienceTrek is a field-based science program created to inspire Grade 8 students to grow academically, socially, personally and culturally.
 A parent student information night will be held Tuesday, March 17, at 7 p.m. at Montgomery School.
 Applications must be received at Montgomery School by Wednesday, April 8.

 The Montessori Elementary Program is offered for Grade 1-8 students.
 The program, located at City Park School, uses Montessori philosophy and methodology of following the child to create learning that is individualized and presented to match the stages of development.
 Attendance at the information meeting on Thursday, March 5, 7 p.m., is highly recommended.
-The application deadline is Friday, March 29.
+The application deadline is Friday, March 27.

 Based at Westmount Community School, Let's Lead—Nīkānētān is a full-year program for Grade 8 students who want to learn through hands-on, out-of-school experiences.
 The program is particularly geared toward students who have leadership potential but may not have been able to develop it due to financial barriers.
-An information evening will be held at Westmount School on Thursday, April 4, 6 p.m.
-Applications must be received at the school by 4 p.m. on May 1.
+An information evening will be held at Westmount School on Thursday, April 2, 6 p.m.
+Applications must be received at the school by May 1.